rphilipzhang/AI-PhD-S24/README.md

 * *Instructor*: <a href="https://rphilipzhang.github.io/rphilipzhang/index.html" target="_blank">Renyu (Philip) Zhang</a>, Associate Professor, Department of Decisions, Operations and Technology, CUHK Business School, philipzhang@cuhk.edu.hk, @911 Cheng Yu Tung Building.
 * *Teaching Assistant*: Leo Cao, Full-time TA, Department of Decisions, Operations and Technology, CUHK Business School, yinglyucao@cuhk.edu.hk.
 Please be noted that Leo will help with any issues related to the logistics, but not the content, of this course.

-Welcome to the mono repo of the PhD course AI for Business Research (DSME 6635) at CUHK Business School in Spring 2024.

 ## About
 Welcome to the mono-repo of the PhD course AI for Business Research (DSME 6635) at CUHK Business School in Spring 2024.
 You may download the [Syllabus](https://github.com/rphilipzhang/AI-PhD-S24/blob/main/AI-PhD-Syllabus-S2024.pdf) of this course first.
 The purpose of this course is to learn the following: